Samkit-shah/SoftwareSupplyChainSecurity-hw1/CONTRIBUTING.md

 5. Create a Pull Request.

 ## Reporting Issues
-For issues, open an issue on GitHub and follow the template provided.
+For issues, open an issue on GitHub.

 ## Code Style
 Follow PEP 8 guidelines for Python code.
 Run `flake8` to check for style violations.